- Features and Benefits

 - Developer Portal

 - Filter Reference

 - Statistics and Monitoring

-As all of the Ambassador configuration is described via annotations in Kubernetes YAML files, it is very easy to implement a "GitOps" style workflow -- in fact, if a team is already following this way of working for deploying applications and configurations, no additional machinery or set up should be required.
+Because all of the Ambassador Edge Stack's configuration is described via annotations in Kubernetes YAML files, it is very easy to implement a "GitOps" style workflow -- in fact, if a team is already following this way of working for deploying applications and configurations, no additional machinery or set up should be required.

 "GitOps" is the name given by the Weaveworks team for how they use developer tooling to drive operations and to implement continuous delivery.
 GitOps is implemented by using the Git distributed version control system (DVCS) as a single source of truth for declarative infrastructure and applications.

 Using the GitOps practices, automated build/delivery pipelines detect and roll out changes to infrastructure when changes are made to Git.
 This practice does not enforce specific tools or products, and instead only requires certain functionality (such as the "diff and sync") to be provided by the chosen tools.
-As Ambassador relies on declarative configuration it is fully compatible with integration into a GitOps workflow.
+As the Ambassador Edge Stack relies on declarative configuration, it is fully compatible with integration into a GitOps workflow.

 The Datawire interpretation of the guidelines for Weaveworks' implementation of GitOps, which uses containers and Kubernetes for deployment, includes:

 - Everything within the software system that can be described as code must be stored in Git: By using Git as the source of truth, it is possible to observe a cluster and compare it with the desired state.
 The goal is to describe and version control all aspects of a system: code, configuration, routing, security policies, rate limiting, and monitoring/alerting.